John Bapst Memorial High School: John Bapst sports facts and figures

 Since 1981, John Bapst teams have brought home 15 State Championships spread among the following teams: Football, Girls' and Boys' Basketball, Baseball, Cross-Country, Indoor Track, Cheering, and Girls' Outdoor Track and Field.
 John Bapst is the defending Class C football state champions defeating Winthrop after a championship drought of over 30 years.

 The Girls' Outdoor Track and Field team is the most successful team at Bapst, having successfully defended their State Title for the 5th consecutive time in 2006.
 They are the current holders of the Maine State Class C Title, having won it from 2002 to 2006.
 The 2005 women's 3200 meter relay team currently hold the Maine state record with a time of 9:43.30.
 The Bapst Cheering team is the only team to have ever won two consecutive state championships, having won the Class B title in 2005 and defended it in 2006.
 They now hold the Eastern Maine title for three years running.

 Since 1981, John Bapst teams have won 10 Good Sportsmanship awards in Wrestling, Swimming, Girls' Soccer, and Girls', Boys', and Freshman Basketball.
 Of those banners, John Bapst Wrestling holds the most with 5 (1991, 1997, 2000, 2004–05), followed by Girls' Swimming and Diving with 3 (2004–06).

 The Bapst Crusaders football team experienced a 41-game losing streak from 1998 to 2003.
 Former starting quarterback Josh Keefe recounted his experience losing 23 of those games in Slate Magazine.

 Clubs and activities

-John Bapst offers many clubs and activities including numerous performance (e.g. band, chorale, drama, etc.), artistic (e.g. art, photography, etc.), academic (e.g., French, math, etc.) and activity clubs (e.g., chess, debate, tai chi, etc.).
+John Bapst offers many clubs and activities including numerous performance (e.g. band, chorale, drama, etc.), artistic (e.g. art, photography, etc.), academic (e.g., science, math, etc.), language/culture (French, Spanish, Chinese, etc.) and activity clubs (e.g., chess, guitar, etc.).